Château La Tour Blanche Sauternes 2013 - 1er Cru Classé

 Wine rated 19/20

-Founded by Jean St-Marc du Latourblanche, the estate was donated to the French state in 1909, on condition that a wine school be established there.
-This is how the La Tour Blanche School of Viticulture and Oenology came into being.
+Founded by Jean St-Marc du Latourblanche, the estate was donated to the French government in 1909 on the condition that a wine school be established there.
+This marked the birth of the La Tour Blanche School of Viticulture and Oenology.
 The estate covers approximately 40 hectares, planted mainly with Sémillon (83%), supplemented by Sauvignon Blanc (12%) and Muscadelle (5%).
-La Tour Blanche wines are renowned for their richness and sweetness.
-Stephen Brook: A delicate nose of apricot, with great purity of fruit and well-integrated oak.
-Lively and precise, very sweet, but with a balanced acidity that gives it a surprising liveliness.
+La Tour Blanche wines are renowned for their great richness and smoothness.
+Stephen Brook: A delicate nose of apricot, with great fruit purity and well-integrated oak.
+Lively and precise, very sweet, yet with balanced acidity that gives it surprising liveliness.
 It is not a particularly voluptuous style, and the fruit is slightly candied, but it is an elegant and delicious wine.
-Sebastian Payne MW: A Sauternes with understated confidence and beautiful smoothness on the palate.
-A fairly discreet wine, but with good aging potential and immense pleasure.
-Xavier Rousset MS: Elegant, with very fine fruitiness and beautiful structure.
-The oak is perfectly controlled, which can be felt in the long and complex palate.
-Really very pleasant.
-2016-2040
+Sebastian Payne MW: A Sauternes with understated confidence and a lovely creaminess on the palate.
+A fairly understated wine, but with good aging potential and immense pleasure.
+Xavier Rousset MS: Elegant, with very refined fruit and a lovely structure.
+The oak is perfectly controlled, which is evident in the long and complex finish.
+Truly very pleasant.
+2016–2040

 Guide Hachette des vins